The Kwanzaa Film Festival Matters

-I want to write a blog article that articulates the value of the Kwanzaa Film Festival in New York City.
-I want to express how it is different when it comes to African Americans, Africans on the continent, and the African Diaspora.
+The Kwanzaa Film Festival in New York is an asset to African Americans, Africans on the continent, and the African Diaspora.

 I viewed many films at an African Film festival recently.
 I noticed that most of the themes depicted Africans as having problems such as poverty, etc.